 But the golden age of canned laughter came in 19th-century France.
 Almost every theater in France was forced to hire a band called a claque – from claquer, “to clap”.
 The influential claque leaders, called the chefs de claque, got a monthly payment from the actors.
 And the brilliant innovation they came up with was specialization.
 Each claque member had his or her own important job to perform.
 There were rieurs, who laughed loudly during comedies.
 There were the bisseurs, who shouted for encores.
 There were the commissaires, who would elbow their neighbors and say, “This is the good part”.
 And my favourite of all, the pleureuses, women who were paid good francs to weep at the sad part of tragedies.
 [The Know-It-All by AJ Jacobs]

-So next time you share a story on social media, just think of yourself as a commissaire.
+Not all is quite so new, then.
+The next time you share a story on social media, just think of yourself as a commissaire.